veritrans/veritrans-ruby/README.md

 mt_client.status("order-id-123456")
 ```

-also can set one by one
+Alternatively, you can also set config by declaring each one like below:

 ```ruby
 Midtrans.config.server_key = "your server key"